 -ENVIRONMENT: Thick sweatshirts or thick PJs to bed

--ENVIRONMENT: Unaware of Electromagnetic Fields (EMFs) sources
+-ENVIRONMENT: Unaware of the sources of Electromagnetic Fields (EMFs)

 -ACTIVITY: Inconsistent daily step count, sometimes 20k 👍, sometimes 1k 👎

 -FOOD: Diet of grains, processed sugar, and dairy